oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/1-demo-data.md

   ![The Database Actions home page](images/image_db_action.png)

-## Task 2: Execute script in SQL Worksheet to load demo data
+## Task 2: Execute script in SQL worksheet to load demo data

 1. Below is the script you need to execute to load demo data.
 Simply copy and paste this code into your SQL Worksheet.

-*For copy/pasting, be sure to click the convenient __Copy__ button in the upper right corner of the following code snippet, and all subsequent code snippets*:
+*For copy/pasting, be sure to click the convenient __Copy__ button in the upper right corner of the following code snippet.
+You need to hover your mouse at the upper right corner of the script box to see the copy icon.*:

 ![Screenshot of copy icon](images/image_copy_icon.png)